-As part of a foot examination, your podiatrist or physician may perform a pinprick test.
+Your podiatrist or physician may perform a pinprick test as part of a foot examination.
 The test elicits pain sensation in people with diabetes and peripheral neuropathy (or patients with neuropathy in general).

 The neurological test sounds uncomfortable, but it should not be painful.
 Pinprick testing helps the healthcare professional to understand to what extent damaged nerves have reduced or even destroyed the sensation of pain.

 The pinprick test is relatively simple but must be performed carefully.